jamargoochIT/azure-osticket/README.md

-To Log in, we’ll need to use the credentials we created here:
+To log in, we’ll need to use the credentials we created here:
 ![image](https://github.com/user-attachments/assets/2d923395-9209-4e99-aa84-9600ed4cedfc)<br><br><br><br>